6 tips from a health tech executive at AristaMD about how to improve How to improve work from home productivity.

 Pam Gould RN, MHA | AristaMD Vice President Managed Care

-Having found ourselves in June 2020, much of the country who previously worked in office or healthcare center settings have found themselves asking: “How to improve work from home productivity?”
+In June 2020, a health tech executive had a leg-up.
+Most of us have experience working from home.
+While much of the countries office workers were thinking about: “How to improve work from home productivity?”
 While working from home can seem exciting initially, there are often challenges that can be helpful to address to remain productive and happy in your new digs.

 Having worked from home for over 10 years, there are a few things I’ve learned that not only make me more productive, but also allow me to graciously accept my home office being my full-time office.
 Many of these tips may or may not be possible for you based on your home and location, however, feel free to adapt a few of these recommendations as you see fit.

 1. Carve out a quiet space to have as your office.

 Ideally, this will be a separate room in your home.
 If that is not possible: